sinch/ruby-two-factor-auth/README-part-2.md

-#Number Verification And Two Factor Authentication Part 2 (Android/Ruby on Rails)
+#Number Verification And Two Factor Authentication Part 2

 In this part of the tutorial, you will build the Android client app that uses the verification api you built in [part 1](https://www.sinch.com/tutorials/rails-two-factor-auth).